-Mice invading your home?
+Mice becoming a problem in your home?
 Contact us today for affordable solutions.

 Vegetation is generally beneficial, however in the wrong locations, it can be problematic.
 Unwanted vegetation can also be unsightly.
 Our vegetation management services can help reduce the amount of time you spend "working" on your property and increase the amount of time you enjoy your property.

 We use integrated vegetation management (IVM) strategies to control undesirable vegetation.
 Bareground treatments are done when all vegetation must be controlled.
 This is commonly done around utilities, driveways, cracks/crevices, and in areas to reduce the need for string trimming, such as along fencelines.
 Broadleaf or Selective treatments can be made when certain vegetation is desirable and should remain.
 Pre-emergent herbicides can be used prior to plants sprouting and will offer long term control of unwanted vegetation.

 Our vegetation management services can specifically target invasive and noxious plants such as poison ivy, Japanese stiltgrass, wild parsnip and giant hogweed.

 An "invasive species" is defined as a species that is non-native (or alien) to the ecosystem under consideration and, whose introduction causes or is likely to cause economic or environmental harm or harm to human health.